guolivar/dusty-acorn/index.md

 ## What is Dusty-ACorn?
-tl;dr ...
+TL;DR ...
 Acronym for Dusty Air Corner.
 Hardware/software project to bring air quality closer to pre-schoolers.

 ![See it here](dusty-acorn-children.jpg "Children exploring the DustyACorn")